 How do you select the best Electronic Data Capture (EDC) system for your study?
-What are the must-have features and what are the nice-haves?
-We have asked Pedro M. Lledó, a Clinical Data Management professional with over 20 years experience, to share his tips for choosing the right EDC based on its functionality.
+What are the must-have features and what are the nice-to-haves?
+We asked Pedro M. Lledó, a clinical data management professional with over 20 years’ experience, to share his tips on choosing an EDC system with the right functionality.

 Key factors to consider

 When you are looking for a new EDC system for a study, you should consider the following key factors:

 - Vendor – find a reliable, experienced company which will be able to avoid the errors often involved in selling and implementing an EDC system.